ahmadhabbuddin/muzdahir-template/README.md

 No license

 ## About the Author
-Mazer is created by <a href="https://github.com/ahmadhabbuddin/">Ahmad Habbuddin</a>.
+Muzdahir Template is created by <a href="https://github.com/ahmadhabbuddin/">Ahmad Habbuddin</a>.